 Screenings Should Start at Age 45

-Colorectal cancer has a high survival rate when detected early, yet only about 59% of U.S. adults ages 45 to 75 have received a colorectal cancer screening.
+Colorectal cancer has a high survival rate when detected early, yet only 65% of U.S. adults age 45 or older have received a colorectal cancer screening, and only 37% of adults ages 45 to 49 have been screened.
 The recommended age range for regular colorectal cancer screenings used to be 50 to 75, but in May 2021 the U.S. Preventive Services Task Force (USPSTF) recommended that people begin receiving screenings at age 45 (people with certain risk factors may need to start screening earlier).

 The change was prompted by a growing number of cases among people under age 50.
-Despite overall declines in colorectal cancer incidence in the U.S., the incidence rate over the past decade has increased by about 2% per year among people younger than 50, according to the American Cancer Society.
-Also increasing is the colorectal cancer death rate among people under age 50, which has risen by about 1% per year between 2011 and 2020.
+The American Cancer Society reports that among adults under 50, the colorectal cancer incidence rate has risen about 3% per year since 1998.
+Also increasing is the colorectal cancer death rate among people under age 50, which has risen by about 1% per year since 2004.

 The reasons for the increase in colorectal cancer cases among younger people are not fully understood, but sedentary lifestyles, obesity, smoking, heavy alcohol use, and diets that are high in processed meats, high in fat, or low in fiber have all been associated with the disease.

-The 2020 death of actor Chadwick Boseman from colon cancer at age 43 heightened awareness that the disease is not only a concern past age 50.
-It also drew attention to health disparities: Since 2017, Black adults in the U.S. have been about 15% more likely to be diagnosed with colorectal cancer than White adults, according to the American Cancer Society.
-In Arkansas, the rate of new colorectal cancer cases among White adults between 2016 and 2020 was 41.3 per 100,000 people, compared to 53 per 100,000 people among Black adults, meaning that Black adults in the state were 28% more likely to be diagnosed with colorectal cancer than White adults, according to the CDC.
+The 2020 death of actor Chadwick Boseman at age 43 and the death in February of actor James Van Der Beek at age 48, both from colorectal cancer, have heightened awareness that the disease is not only a concern past age 50.
+Boseman’s death also drew attention to health disparities: Black adults in the U.S. were 11% more likely to be diagnosed with colorectal cancer than White adults in 2022, according to the American Cancer Society.
+In Arkansas, the rate of new colorectal cancer cases among White adults in 2022 was 41.0 per 100,000 people, compared to 46.8 per 100,000 people among Black adults, according to the CDC.

 Insurers Required to Cover Screenings